Paul Foot: A Life in Politics at Bookhaus

-"Margeret Renn joins Bookhaus to launch her biography of investigative reporter and “tormentor of the powerful” Paul Foot.
+"Margeret Renn joins Bookhaus to launch a new biography of “tormentor of the powerful” Paul Foot.
 Foot’s decades of tenacious reporting exposed miscarriages of justice across the country - from the Birmingham Six to Met Police corruption to the financial misdeeds of New Labour.
-Expect incisive reflections on his legacy and the role of journalism in holding power to account."
+Expect incisive reflections on his life and legacy, and a vital reminder of journalism's role in holding power to account."

 Join the Headfirst mailing list for our unbiased recommendations.